Pavel Alexandrov: Personal life

-Alexandrov went to Chernihiv, where he participated in the organization of the drama theater: "I met L. V. Sobinov there, who was at that time the head of the Department of Arts of the Ukrainian People's Commissariat of Education."During this period, Alexandrov visited Denikin prison and was ill with typhus.
+Alexandrov went to Chernihiv, where he participated in the organisation of the drama theater: "I met L. V. Sobinov there, who was at that time the head of the Department of Arts of the Ukrainian People's Commissariat of Education."During this period, Alexandrov visited Denikin prison and was ill with typhus.

 In 1955, he signed the "Letter of Three Hundred" with criticism of Lysenkoism.

 He was buried at the Kavezinsky cemetery of the Pushkinsky district of the Moscow region.

 Private life

 In 1921, he married Ekaterina Romanovna Eiges, who was a poet and memoirist, library worker and mathematician.
-However, they divorced only after a few days, since he was in fact gay, and declared:"Any marriage would have been a mistake for me."He then started a relationship with Pavel Urysohn, with whom he shared a passion for swimming.
+However, they divorced after only a few days, since he was in fact gay, and declared:"Any marriage would have been a mistake for me."He then started a relationship with Pavel Urysohn, with whom he shared a passion for swimming.
 Unfortunately, Urysohn died when they swam together in the Atlantic Ocean, in Batz-sur-Mer, during their vacations in August 1924.

 Later, he got together with Andrey Kolmogorov, and stayed with him for the rest of his life.
 Looking back at their relationship, he stated: "In 1979 this friendship [with Kolmogorov] celebrated its fiftieth anniversary and over the whole of this half century there was not only never any breach in it, there was also never any quarrel, in all this time there was never any misunderstanding between us on any question, no matter how important for our lives and our philosophy; even when our opinions on one of these questions differed, we showed complete understanding and sympathy for the views of each other."